ZenetGame/ZenetAleo/README.md

 ### 5. Player 2 moves

 After Player 1 completes their turn, it is now Player 2's turn to play.
 Player 2 rolls a 3 on the dice and decides to move their game piece from cell #6 to cell #9.
-However, this move is found to be invalid because Player 1's pieces in cells 9 and 10 are protected due to their adjacency.
-In the game, a piece is considered protected if it is adjacent to another piece belonging to the same player.
+However, this move is found to be invalid because Player 1's pieces in cells 9 and 10 are protected due to their adjacency (in the game, a piece is considered protected if it is adjacent to another piece belonging to the same player).
 This means that Player 2's attempted move is blocked and they must choose a different move that does not violate this rule.
 This rule adds an element of strategy and challenge to the game, as players must consider the positioning of their pieces on the board and plan their moves accordingly in order to gain an advantage over their opponents.

 <img alt="player-2-move-cell-6-dice-3" width="1412" src=".resources/move-p2-6-3.png">